jasonlo0509/EE6470_Many_Core_System_HW/hw1/README.md

 ```

 ## General description
 In this homework, we have to implement a Event-based medium filter systemC system model.
+I first change the sobel filter into medium filter in the provided source code.
+Then use it as the golden data for systemc version.
+The input I finally choose is lena\_noise.bmp, and the output is lena\_medium.bmp.
+TA may use "make check" in systemC folder to verify the correctness.

 ## Implementation Details
 - Software: